CeciliaZhu1997/personalweb/content/articles.md

 ---
-layout: post
-title: "[Publications] Media Analysis Articles that I Published from 2017 to 2020"
+title: "Media Analysis Articles that I Published from 2017 to 2020"
 date: 2020-03-01
-tags: [career]
-comments: true
-author: Dongdong
 ---

 I started working as a freelancer for Tencent, one of the biggest Internet companies in China, from 2017 to 2020.
 My main job was to write articles related to the latest domestic and global social media trends and news consumption.
 Over the three years, I wrote over 300,000 Chinese characters and received a total readership of over 2.5 million, with many articles reposted by influential media outlets nationwide.

 Here are some of the article links (in Chinese):

-<h3>Global Media Trends Observation</h3>
+## Global Media Trends Observation

 [1] Overview of Topic-Based Products: How News Platforms Are Beginning to Implement Shallow Social Interactions and What Ideas Can Be Learned<br>
 [《话题类产品全景观察:资讯端开始做浅层社交,哪些产品小心思可以借鉴?》](https://mp.weixin.qq.com/s/AUou10lWSteu0j3PvMfBfw)